 CONGRATULATIONS to Charles Zoll (B.M. in Music Composition ‘13) for being the national winner of the the RAPIDO!
 Composition Competition.
 As part of the award Charles will write a new work for the Atlanta Symphony for their 2013-14 season.
 Watch a short video about Charles Zoll HERE

-The Music Composition program at The University of Arizona prepares composers to successfully meet the challenges and opportunities of an ever-changing profession.
+The Music Composition program at The Fred Fox School of Music prepares composers to successfully meet the challenges and opportunities of an ever-changing profession.
 The School of Music offers coursework leading to a Bachelor of Music degree in composition, a Master of Music degree in composition, and a Doctor of Musical Arts degree in composition.

 Students receive intensive private instruction in music composition in traditional and electro-acoustic media from award-winning faculty members.
 In addition, they are offered classes in music theory, improvisation, music history, orchestration, and conducting.
 Students benefit from the Electro-Acoustic Music Studio; the Recording Studio (a professional facility offering 24+ track analog and digital recording); the Visiting Composer Series, which brings in internationally-renowned composers; and the Arizona Contemporary Ensemble, which performs major works of the 20th and 21st century.